raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 --- /collapse ---

-Here is a simplified version of how public key (asymmetric) cryptography can work, using a system called the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange){:target="_blank"}
+Here is a simplified version of how public key (asymmetric) cryptography can work, using a system called the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange){:target="_blank"}.
+Again, this system was actually first developed within GCHQ, by [Malcolm Williamson](https://en.wikipedia.org/wiki/Malcolm_J._Williamson), but remained classified until 1997.

 - Alice and Bob agree to use a public key cryptographic system.
 They decide on a public key which consists of two numbers; a large prime number `p` and another [smaller number](https://en.wikipedia.org/wiki/Primitive_root_modulo_n){:target="_blank"} `g`.